joshgamoso/UGC-Luz1-MIS_Project/README.md

 # UGC-Luz1-MIS_Project
-MIS Inventory System - programmed in Python, the system is used to store list of items of the department.
+MIS Inventory System

+The program is written in Python 3.4 using TKinter GUI library, it is a windows form connected to a MySQL database.

 System requirements:

-install the following setups:

 1. python 3.4
 2. XAMPP